boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 # Successful Subscription Update {#sec-sub-update}

 {{ssu}} illustrates the example of successful update of an existing subscription.
-The triggers for such a refresh are implmentation specfic.
+The triggers for such a refresh are implementation specific.

 ~~~~ aasvg
                      +---+                          +----+